jonnonz1/nz-statute-book/acts/public/2010/waikato-tainui-raupatu-claims-waikato-river-settlement-act-2010.md

 (1) The trustee may invest all or any of the trust fund in any property that the laws of New Zealand permit for the investment of the funds of trusts.
 (2) The trustee has full power to buy or otherwise acquire any property and full power to sell or otherwise dispose of any of the trust fund.
-(3) In exercising its investment powers, the trustee must— (a) act in accordance with the applicable provisions of Part 2 of the Trustee Act 1956; and (b) have due regard to the object.
+(3) In exercising its investment powers, the trustee must— (a) act in accordance with the Trusts Act 2019; and (b) have due regard to the object.

 ### 9 Authorities, discretions, and powers